Ali Tehrani: Later life and death

 Following the dismissal of Banisadr from the presidency and the armed rebellion of the Mojahedin-e-Khalq against the government, Tehrani was detained for a period in 1981.
 However, he was released after expressing remorse and requesting clemency from the authorities.
-Later, in 1984, as Mojahedin-e-Khalq had established a presence in Iraq, he fled to the country and sought refuge under Saddam Hussein's government, where he continued to speak out against the Iranian leadership through broadcasts on Persian-speaking radio in Baghdad, an action that diminished his popularity among the general public.
+Later, in 1984, as Mojahedin-e-Khalq had established a presence in Iraq, he fled the country and sought refuge under Saddam Hussein's government, where he continued to speak out against the Iranian leadership through broadcasts on Persian-speaking radio in Baghdad, an action that diminished his popularity among the general public.

 When Badri Khamenei requested permission from her brother, Ali Khamenei, to join her husband, he refused.
 She then left Iran illegally with their five children.
 The couple returned to Iran in 1995, and Tehrani was sentenced to 20 years in prison.
 He was released after serving 10 years and remained largely silent after his release in 2005.
 Tehrani died on 19 October 2022, at the age of 96.